The Best Burger For Every Part of Houston

 This dog-friendly cafe can please even the most diverse of burger lovers, between all-natural beef patties, a turkey burger, and a free-range buffalo burger.
 Flavor combinations include the spinach and feta, Texas chili, hickory BBQ, and blue cheese and bacon burgers.
 Don’t eat meat at all?
-Barnaby’s offers falafel, boca, chipotle black bean, and meatless hempseed burgers.
+Barnaby’s offers falafel, Boca, chipotle black bean, and meatless hempseed burgers.
 Good luck deciding!

 Pearland’s Killen’s Barbecue is renowned nationally, but Ronnie Killen also has a phenomenal burger joint in Pearland.
 The options are mostly limited to classics that are made to perfection, as it seems nothing with Ronnie Killen’s name attached to it is ever anything less.
 One of the only items you’ll be unfamiliar with is the #99, named after Houston Texans player J.J.
 Watt.
-All burgers are made with 100% all natural angus beef, without hormones or antibiotics.
+All burgers are made with 100% all natural Angus beef, without hormones or antibiotics.

-This dive may not be very flashy, but what they lack in flash they make up in flavor.
+This dive may not be very flashy, but what they lack in flash they make up for in flavor.
 Patrons of Star Burgers rave about consistent and fresh quality, as well as low prices.
 Burger baskets come with a generous helping of crispy fries or onion rings.

 If you’re feeling a little daring, try one of Stomp’s specialty burgers.
-The Panhandler is a beef patty grilled with Buffalo hot sauce, and served with bleu cheese crumbles, lettuce, tomato, and mayo.
+The Panhandler is a beef patty grilled with Buffalo hot sauce and served with bleu cheese crumbles, lettuce, tomato, and mayo.
 The Jezzabelle include a slice of cream cheese, special raspberry chipotle sauce on a bun with mayo and lettuce.
 The menu also includes a long list of appetizers, sandwiches, and sides of varying degrees of adventure.

 Stanton City Bites is one of those classic family-run businesses we all love to learn about and support.
 Raised on the second floor of this same building, Art Fong was raised helping his father cook up made-to-order masterpieces.
 A traditional bacon cheeseburger and a nostalgic looking soda will set you right.

-9ers Grill was named after its nine ounce patty, rather than the standard four or five ounce patties.
+9ers Grill was named after its nine-ounce patty, rather than the standard four or five-ounce patties.
 The grill is now a small chain, started by the Qattom family of Harris County in 1991.
 Enjoy thick fries and shakes made with Blue Bell ice cream on the side.

 A key aspect of BuffBurger’s goodness is their all natural ingredients, all which came from local ranchers, bakers, and farmers.
 Some of their burgers are built around ingredients like blue cheese, goat cheese, truffle cheese, or chunky guacamole.
 They also feature “burgers” with ahi tuna, grilled chicken, or a corn fritter for those that are feeling like beef that day.
 Don’t miss out on a milkshake made from Amy’s Ice Cream on the side.